Frequently asked questions about Rugbytots.

 Paying upfront is a big commitment to make, what happens if we don't like Rugbytots?

 If after registering and attending two consecutive weeks of classes for the first time, you would like to make the most of our refund policy, please contact your local office to arrange.
-The refund will extend to the kit/welcome pack providing it is returned unused and in the original packaging, excluding postage and other fees.
-Once the Kit is received back the refund will be issued back to the payer’s original card and can take several days to appear as a credit.
-If you have used a government voucher to register and pay for the term this policy is not applicable to the voucher amount.
+The refund will extend to the kit/joining fee providing it is returned unused and in the original, undamaged plastic packaging, excluding postage and other fees.
+Once the Kit is received back at the warehouse the refund will be issued to the original payer’s card and can take several days to appear as a credit.
+If you have used a government voucher to register and pay for the term this policy is not applicable to the voucher amount

 Where are the classes held?